 Growing Conditions

 Pachyphytums will not tolerate frosts well.
-Temperatures below 20 °F (-6 °C) will kill the plants, and temperatures which may go below 45 °F (7 °C) during an extended period should be avoided.
+Temperatures below 20 °F (-6 °C) will kill the plants, and temperatures that may go below 45 °F (7 °C) during an extended period should be avoided.
 These succulents tolerate high heat and intense sunlight.
-As with most Crassulaceae plants, Pachyphytums can tolerate (and even appreciate) poor soil conditions, so long as it is well-draining.
-They can thrive in full or partial sunlight.
+As with most Crassulaceae members, Pachyphytums can tolerate (and even appreciate) poor soil as long as it is well-draining.
+They thrive in full or partial sunlight.

-Allow the soil to dry out before watering and avoid getting water on the leaves.
+Allow the soil to dry before watering, and avoid getting water on the leaves.
 The plants will require more water in winter as they begin their active growing season.
 If you are unsure when to water your Pachyphytum, watch the lowermost leaves for drying signs and water them then.
-Pachyphytums are far more likely to survive under-watering than overwatering.
-The leaves will appear wilted and a bit "under-full" when they need water.
+Pachyphytums are far more likely to survive underwatering than overwatering.
+The leaves will appear wilted and slightly "under-full" when they need water.

 Propagation

-Leaf-cutting entails cutting a young leaf from near the center of the rosette.
-Leave the leaf out in the open air for a day to allow the wound to callous over.
-Next, dip the leaf into the rooting hormone and place it (cut-side down) into a slightly moist succulent potting mix.
+Pachyphytums are easy to propagate from stem cuttings or a single leaf.
+First, leave the leaves in the open air for a day to allow the wound to callous.
+Next, dip the leaves into the rooting hormone and place them into a slightly moist succulent potting mix.
 Soon, a new rosette will grow from the base of the leaf.
-As soon as enough roots are present, remove the original leaf cutting and repot the rosette.
+As soon as enough roots are present, remove the old leaf and repot the rosette.

 General Care